wind-addons/WindChatFilter/README.md

    - RMT Character
      - A rule for filtering Pandaren Death Knight while you are in the main city.
+   - DND Character
+     - A rule for filtering all messages from DND character.
    - RMT Name
      - A rule for filtering RMT character name.
    - RMT Message 1